-This, our inaugural season will showcase feature films and short films at the same time as the nearby SilverSkate Festival in Hawrelak Park, Edmonton's centre for winter sports, arts and culture, and recreation for the family.
+This, our second season will showcase feature films and short films at the same time as the nearby SilverSkate Festival in Hawrelak Park, Edmonton's centre for winter sports, arts and culture, and recreation for the family.
 After a day at Silver Skate, join us, heated by blankets, hot chocolate or coffee, and fires, to watch the best in Alberta, Canadian, and international winter shorts and feature films from the past year.

 1. Except for Open Screen films, all films must be relevant to at least one of the theme(s) of the festival in order to be considered as a possible candidate.
 The theme(s) of the festival are Winter, climate change, alpine, polar, and indigenous perspective.

-2. All participants understand that their work will be shown at the Silver Skate Festival on the first two weekends in February 2018 during the International Festival of Winter Cinema, from 6pm-10pm.
+2. All participants understand that their work will be shown at least once during the International Festival of Winter Cinema.

 3. The IFWC welcomes all entries, but specifically encourages films made by Alberta, Canadian, female, non-binary, indigenous, or visible minority filmmakers.

-5. With the exception of during the Open Screen program, filmmakers whose short films are screened will be paid an artist fee of CAD $10 per minute of run time, rounded down to the nearest 30 seconds.
+5. With the exception of during the Open Screen program, filmmakers whose short films are screened will be paid an artist fee of CAD $10 per minute of run time, rounded down to the nearest minute.
 Feature film screening fees are dependent on the film.
-All artist fees will be paid by cheque or Interac e-transfer to the submitter within 60 days after the festival.
+All artist fees will be paid by PayPal or Interac e-transfer to the submitter within 90 days after the festival.
 Filmmakers whose films are screened during the Open Screen program will not be paid an artist fee.